gabrielchuv/SE7/README.md

 # **dontwastefood.no**

-1. This website is a tool for tracking and reducing individual food waste.
-2. The website notifies/alerts you via user choice (email, website alerts, social alerts) when food is about to expire
+1. This website is a tool for tracking and reducing household food waste.
+The website notifies/alerts (via selected medium ... email, website alerts, social alerts) when food is about to expire.
+The site acts as a hub page to track all food items you currently have, visualised by a fun, interactive fridge, you'll gain points for foods you use before the expiry timer hits **0**, if your dumb enough to let it hit 0 you'll be docked points and food waste santa will add you to the naughty list.

+# **Group Members**
+1. Alex OG Digpal-Race (cr20208@bristol.ac.uk)
+2. Zain
-3.
+3. Anita Nguyen
+4. Jessica Sung
+5. Habriel Englaisais

 # Ideation & Concept Development
 **Problem statement:** Given the unsustainable amount of food waste, how might we help UK students and young professions (18-30s) be active in limiting their own food waste.